jalmx/curso_cnad/Readme.md

 2. Then, need to exec `pip install -e . ` for to install like module this project
 3. For generate the setup module:
     - Install `pip install setuppy-generator` then exec: ` python -m setuppy_generator > setup.py`
+4. If you want to change the time to reload, modify the template `index.jinja`, in the `<meta http-equiv="refresh" content="1;URL=/">`

 More information [https://pypi.org/project/setuppy-generator/](https://pypi.org/project/setuppy-generator/)

+### Bugs (features)

+- All init off, no read preview data from db, if something have been on
+- The switch in the dashboard have a lang with the server, you have to wait the next reload to see the change